 Academic Requirements

-This study abroad option is open to SUNY students only.
+DIS's Summer program is open to all SUNY students.
+Sophomores, juniors, and seniors with at least a 3.0 GPA are eligible to apply.
+You must have completed a minimum of 3 semesters of college level coursework to apply.
+Applications are welcome from students in all majors.
 Non-SUNY students should contact DIS directly to apply.
-Sophomores, juniors, and seniors with at least a 3.0 GPA are eligible to participate.
-You must have completed 3 semesters of college level coursework to apply.
-Applications are welcome from students in all majors.

 Excursions